Oxid15/cascade/cascade/docs/source/howtos/model_training_trainers.rst

             return out

 The Cascade wrapper only needs to define one training epoch and evaluation.
-``BasicTrainer`` calls these methods once per epoch and handles the surrounding workflow.
+:class:`~cascade.trainers.BasicTrainer` calls these methods once per epoch and handles the surrounding workflow.

 .. code-block:: python